 Following the Statute of Limitations in Catastrophic Injury Claims

-O.C.G.A. § 9-3-33 sets strict time limits on the ability of catastrophic injury victims to file claims related to their losses.
+O.C.G.A. § 9-3-33 sets strict time limits on the ability of plaintiffs who suffered catastrophic harm to file claims related to their losses.
 No matter how negligent other parties may be in causing injuries to others, they cannot be held accountable if you do not follow the statute of limitations.
 As a result, you must file their claims in court within two years of their accidents to preserve their right to compensation.

 While the law does provide for a few exceptions, you should assume that you have a limited time to pursue your claim.
 As a result, you may wish to contact legal counsel well in advance of any applicable statute of limitations.
 Otherwise, you risk losing out on the chance to hold negligent parties responsible for their actions and collect much-needed compensation.

 Work with a Sandy Springs Catastrophic Injury Attorney

 Personal injury claims that involve catastrophic injuries have far more at stake than regular personal injury claims.
 You are likely to need the assistance of an experienced Sandy Springs catastrophic injury lawyer to present your case in a way that makes maximum compensation for your losses more likely.
 Working with legal counsel is likely to be the most successful way to achieve those objectives.